First-order hyperbolic formulation of the pure tetrad teleparallel gravity theory: Hyperbolicity of the vacuum 3+1 TEGR equations

+Finally, using the Hamiltonian constraint \eqref{eqn.Hamiltonian.ERWBB}, the divergence term $\pd{\sC}n^\sC$ can be transformed into algebraic terms, and moved to the right-hand side of the equations.
+Thus, the 3+1 TEGR equations for $\Dfin{\sA}{i}$ and $\Bfin{\sA}{i}$ become

+We note the opposite order of the subscripts $\sA$ and $\sB$ in \eqref{eqn.KN.pde.N} in the second term with respect to \cite[eq.(40)]{Buchman2003}.
+This is solely conditioned by our initial choice of ordering the spacetime and tetrad indices in $\Bfin{\sA}{i}$ and it does not affect the symmetric hyperbolicity of the system discussed below.

-Similar to $ A_k $ and $ \Omega_k $ in TEGR, the vectors $ a_{\sB} $ and $ \omega_{\sA} $ are not provided with particular evolution equations and therefore, one could try to choose their evolution equations in such a way as to guaranty the well-posedness of the enlarged system for the unknowns $ \{\Kbuch{\sA}{\sB},\Nbuchdown{\sA}{\sB},a_\sB,\omega_\sB \}$.
-Thus, as shown in \cite{Estabrook1997,Buchman2003}, if coupled with equations whose differential part is
+Similar to $ A_k $ and $ \Omega_k $ in TEGR, the vectors $ a_{\sB} $ and $ \omega_{\sA} $ in the \ERWBB\ formulation of GR are not provided with particular evolution equations following from the variational formulation, and therefore they are considered as gauge conditions.
+Hence, one could try to choose their evolution equations in such a way as to guaranty the well-posedness of the enlarged system for the unknowns $ \{\Kbuch{\sA}{\sB},\Nbuchdown{\sA}{\sB},a_\sB,\omega_\sB \}$.
+Thus, as shown in \cite{Estabrook1997,Buchman2003}, if coupled with the Nester or Lorentz gauge conditions on $a_\sA$ and $\omega_\sA$ having the form:

-system \eqref{eqn.KN.pde} is symmetric hyperbolic, and thus \eqref{eqn.BD.alt2} can also be put into a symmetric hyperbolic form.
-However, we can not immediately conclude the same for the original $ 3+1 $ TEGR equations \eqref{eqn.3+1.summary} because the differential operators of \eqref{eqn.3+1.summary} and \eqref{eqn.BD.alt2} are different even though the overall equations are equivalent.
-We recall that the hyperbolicity (well-posedness of the initial value problem) is defined by the leading-order terms of the differential operator (all differential terms in the case of first-order systems).
-Nevertheless, this is an important result demonstrating that inside of the class of equations equivalent to TEGR equations \eqref{eqn.3+1.summary} there is a possibility, at least one given by \eqref{eqn.BD.alt2}, to rewrite the TEGR vacuum equations as a symmetric hyperbolic system.
+the resulting system \eqref{eqn.KN.pde}--\eqref{eqn.aw.pde} is symmetric hyperbolic, i.e. it can be written in a quasi-linear form